SEO Glossary 09/28/2018

 Organic Search Results (Natural Search Results)

-Organic search results are any of the options displayed after running a search that appear on the left-hand column and don’t have an “ad” icon.
-Paid results often appear on the right-hand side, but also appear above or below the organic results on the left-hand side.
-It is better for SEO to have your webpage rank organically, rather than paid.
+Organic search results are any of the options displayed after running a search that appears on the left-hand column that don’t have an “ad” icon.
+It’s better for SEO to have your webpage rank organically rather than paid.

-PageRank (also known as PR) is an algorithm that was first created by Larry Page, a founder of Google.
-PR was created to more or less calculate the approximate importance of a website, however, no one besides Google is entirely certain of how this process works as it has been a highly guarded algorithm since inception.
+PageRank is an algorithm that was first created by Larry Page, a founder of Google.
+PageRank was created to more or less calculate the approximate importance of a website, however no one besides Google is entirely certain of how this process works as it has been a highly guarded algorithm since inception.

-One of the most commonly held opinions believes that the number of highly rated backlinks a site has can lead to a higher PageRank overall.
+One of the most commonly held opinions is that the number of highly rated backlinks a site has can lead to a higher PageRank overall.

-Pages with the highest PageRanks are generally those with the highest esteem or popularity across the internet.
-The PageRank for Google.com is 10, while Facebook and Yahoo both rank in at 9.
-The more recognizable and well-known sites are more likely to have higher PageRank than others.
+Pages with the highest PageRank are generally those with the highest esteem or popularity across the internet.
+The PageRank for Google is 10, while Facebook ranks in at 9.
+Recognizable and well-known sites are more likely to have a higher PageRank than others.